shakaran/scripts/README.md

 * pt-cpanel: is a bash script for install Percona Toolkit under a CentOS system with cPanel.

 See more info about Percona Toolkit at http://www.percona.com/doc/percona-toolkit/

+* ruby-setup: is a bash script for install ruby on CentOS